NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerVirtualEndoscopy/README.md

 1. Objective A. Add the VirtualEndoscopy to Slicer extension.
 1. Objective B. Contribute the vessel segmentation as a Segmentation Effect.

+## 20220701 What's been done in the week
+1. Improve the code by using ui file to control the widgets.
+1. Preparing the documents/figures for answering pull request questions of the ExtensionIndex.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->